lanec0828/LaneBlocks-Official-Modpack/README.md

 sorry, but we have no way to make it work yet

 ## Eaglercraft
-sorry, but we have no way to make it work EVER
+sorry, but we have no way to make it work yet

+## Troubleshooting

+- If the instance fails to start, try to restart Your Lanucher or Update If applicable
+- Ensure you are connected to the internet
+- If you see crashes, plaese report at the Issues Tab